kamgaa/lab_reservation/README.md

 # lab_reservation

-This Repo is lab reservation system using streamlit.
+This Repo is lab reservation system using streamlit(https://github.com/streamlit).

 *Only authourized memebers can join